Paid Marketing in 2026: Is User Acquisition Getting Too Expensive?

 Rising costs aren't inherently fatal.
 The real issue emerges when customer acquisition cost (CAC) exceeds customer lifetime value (LTV).

-A $3 CPI might be perfectly sustainable if the average user generates $30 in revenue over their lifecycle.
-But if your retention is weak and your users only deliver $2.50 of value, then acquisition has indeed become too expensive.
+A $5 CPI might be perfectly sustainable if the average user generates $50 in revenue over their lifecycle.
+But if your retention is weak and your users only deliver $3.50 of value, then acquisition has indeed become too expensive.

-The takeaway is clear: the metric that matters in 2025 is not CPI in isolation, but the CPI-to-LTV ratio.
+The takeaway is clear: the metric that matters in 2026 is not CPI in isolation, but the CPI-to-LTV ratio.
 Teams that chase cheap installs often end up with low-quality users who churn quickly, dragging down engagement and revenue.
 Teams that prioritize quality cohorts, measure incrementality, and bake retention into their UA strategy are the ones that stay profitable.

 Smart Shifts in Strategy

 So, how do marketers adapt when paid acquisition costs are climbing?
-Here are the most effective tactical shifts we’re seeing in 2025:
+Here are the most effective tactical shifts we're seeing in 2026:

 1. Put Retention First

 Every growth leader now knows: retaining an existing user costs far less than acquiring a new one.
 Small improvements in day-7 or day-30 retention can dramatically increase LTV, making higher CPIs sustainable.
-That means investing in onboarding flows, lifecycle e-mails, push notifications, and personalized in-app offers is no longer optional, it’s central to UA success.
+That means investing in onboarding flows, lifecycle e-mails, push notifications, and personalized in-app offers is no longer optional, it's central to UA success.
+For a deep dive on this, see our piece on retention-first marketing.

 2. Creative Over Bidding

 Creative is now the biggest lever for lowering effective cost.
 Platforms reward high-engagement creatives with cheaper distribution.
 Testing multiple ad variants, especially UGC-style, short-loop, and native vertical formats, can make or break your campaign.
 In many cases, the right creative delivers a lower effective CPI than any targeting tweak could.
+The discipline behind systematic testing is in our creative testing piece.

 3. Diversify Your Channels

 Overreliance on one platform leaves you vulnerable to cost spikes.
-The savviest advertisers are spreading spend across Meta, TikTok, Google, programmatic DSPs, and even influencer partnerships.
+The savviest advertisers are spreading spend across Meta, TikTok, Google, programmatic DSPs, AppLovin, Unity, and even influencer partnerships.
 This mix smooths bidding pressures and helps uncover channels that deliver high-value cohorts.

 4. Optimize for Value, Not Installs